Venue: Milnrow Cricket Club, Harbour Lane, Milnrow OL16 4HF. View directions

 Introductions, Apologies and Code of Conduct PDF 80 KB

-Chair welcomed everyone to the meeting and introduced himself,
+chair welcomed everyone to the meeting and introductions were

 PACT - Greater Manchester Police

 Police introduced themselves and gave the following

 17 reported burglaries, 9 of them were through insecurities and

 encouraged to lock their windows and doors, keep valuables and keys